-Forget-me-not cynoglossum blue, more often called Chinese forget-me-not or hound's tongue (Cynoglossum amabile) is a fuss-free biennial flower that's usually treated as an annual.
-Chinese forget-me-not blooms in its first year, producing small, light blue flowers late spring through fall.
+Forget-me-not cynoglossum blue, more often called Chinese forget-me-not or hound's tongue (Cynoglossum amabile, USDA hardiness zones 6-9) is a fuss-free biennial or perennial flower that's usually treated as an annual.
+Chinese forget me not blooms in its first year, producing small, light blue flowers late spring through fall.
 The stems and leaves are coarse and gray-green, and the plants grow 1 to 2 feet tall and 8 to 12 inches wide.
 You can sow Chinese forget-me-not in pots indoors for transplanting into the garden, or sow the seed directly in the soil.

-In climates that experience frosts, sow Chinese forget-me-not in pots indoors six to eight weeks before the average last frost date, or outdoors one week before the same date.
-In U.S. Department of Agriculture plant hardiness zones 6 through 9, you can also sow Chinese forget-me-not outdoors in fall.
+In climates that experience frosts, sow Chinese forget me not seeds in pots indoors six to eight weeks before the average last frost date, or outdoors one week before the same date.
+In USDA 6 through 9, you can also sow the Chinese forget me not plant outdoors in fall.

 Chinese forget-me-not fade during hot summer weather.

 Fill a 4-inch plant pot that has drainage holes with potting soil to 1/2 inch below the pot rim.